 Thus, resources abound for Christian parents eager to ensure that their offspring stay Christian through those risky early-college years.

 As you can also imagine, those resources range in value from “useless” to “guaranteed to backfire in the most hilariously catastrophic manner possible.”

 Everything is Better in Lists.

 Take this bit of wankery seen in the wild a few months ago that tells us all about “3 Common Traits of Youths Who Don’t Leave the Church.”
-Are you already wondering what those traits might be?
+Are you already wondering what Brian Orme those traits might be?
 Well, here they are:

-1. They are converted.
+- They are converted.

-2. They have been equipped, not entertained.
+- They have been equipped, not entertained.

-3. Their parents preached the gospel to them.
+- Their parents preached the gospel to them.

 I myself fit them to a certain extent.
-Not that it’s difficult to fit into them; like a lot of other blather one encounters in fundagelical Christianity, not a single bit of these guidelines is actually concrete or verifiable through any objective means.
+Not that it’s difficult to fit into them.
+Like a lot of other blather one encounters in fundagelical Christianity, not a single bit of these guidelines is actually supported by objective reality.
 They are just words, words, words–like “submission” and “true Christian.”
 They don’t mean anything.
-The author of them not only lacks citations for what he’s saying but also any concrete proof that it works; it’s just his observations and intuitions.
+The author of them not only lacks citations for what he’s asserting but also any concrete proof that it works; it’s just his observations and intuitions.